First-order phase-transition on dynamical Lorentz symmetry breaking system: introduction

 \section{introduction}

 Neutrino physics is one of the keys to understanding the origin of elementary particles beyond the Standard Model (SM).
-It is known that neutrinos do not have mass in the SM approach, however, experimental results point out mass measurements through the transition probabilities in oscillations phenomena \cite{Araki,AthanassopoulosPRL96,AthanassopoulosPRL98}.
-The most famous approach to generate masses for the neutrinos is known as see-saw mechanisms \cite{seesaw1,seesaw2,SenjanovicPRD,seesaw3,seesaw4,seesaw5}, that also motivate the models with new particle contents \cite{PatiPRD1974,MohapatraPRD1975,SenjanoviPRD1975,zhang}.
-The Lorentz symmetry violation (LSV) also provides another framework beyond the SM in that background $4$-vectors are introduced and constrained via decay widths, scattering processes, or astrophysical tests \cite{GomesPRD2020,Mewes1}.
-This is known as the Standard Model Extension (SME) \cite{Colladay,Colladay2}.
-In connection with neutrino physics, an LSV scenario also emerges on effective models with quartic self-interacting couplings involving fermions in which background fields are introduced as auxiliaries fields that play a fundamental role in the understanding of the vacuum via effective potential formalism \cite{gomes2022,Assuncao,Assuncao1,Charneski}.
-The measurements of the neutrino's oscillations impose interesting constraints on the LSV parameters associated with the vacuum of the fermion quartic models \cite{gomes2022}.
-In this sense, fermionic models with quartic self-interactions also are motivated by the study of physics in low dimensions, as the Thirring model \cite{Thirring}, the Gross-Neveu model \cite{Gross-Neveu}, and the Nambu-Jona-Lanisio (NJL) model for quantum chromodynamics (QCD) \cite{NJL}.
+It is known that neutrinos do not have mass in the SM approach.
+However, experimental results point out mass measurements through the transition probabilities in oscillations phenomena \cite{Araki, AthanassopoulosPRL96, AthanassopoulosPRL98}.
+The most famous approach to generate masses for the neutrinos is known as see-saw mechanisms \cite{seesaw1,seesaw2, SenjanovicPRD,seesaw3,seesaw4,seesaw5}, that also motivate the models with new particle contents \cite{PatiPRD1974, MohapatraPRD1975, SenjanoviPRD1975, zhang}.
+Particularly, neutrinos have three properties combined (mass, chargeless, and spin one-half) which opens the possibility that neutrinos can be Majorana particles \cite{Avignone:2007fu}.

+The Lorentz symmetry violation (LSV) also provides another framework beyond the SM in that background $4$-vectors are introduced and constrained via decay widths, scattering processes, or astrophysical tests \cite{GomesPRD2020, Mewes1}.
+This is known as the Standard Model Extension (SME) \cite{Colladay, Colladay2}.
+In connection with neutrino physics, an LSV scenario also emerges on effective models with quartic self-interacting couplings involving fermions in which background fields are introduced as auxiliaries fields that play a fundamental role in the understanding of the vacuum via effective potential formalism \cite{gomes2022, Assuncao, Assuncao1, Charneski}.
+The measurements of the neutrino's oscillations impose exciting constraints on the LSV parameters associated with the vacuum of the fermion quartic models \cite{gomes2022}.
+In this sense, fermionic models with quartic self-interactions are also motivated by the study of physics in low dimensions, as the Thirring model \cite{Thirring}, the Gross-Neveu model \cite{Gross-Neveu}, and the Nambu-Jona-Lanisio (NJL) model for quantum chromodynamics (QCD) \cite{NJL}.
 In all these models, the dynamical symmetry breaking shows the vacuum properties and the possible phase transitions in the presence of a temperature and chemical potential.